FirstPersonKSP/reviva/README.md

 Fixes:

-- [Fix GitHub Issue 9][url:GitHubIssue9]: Thanks to [JonnyOThan][kspf:JonnyOThan]
+- [Fix GitHub Issue 9][url:GitHubIssue9]: Thanks to [JonnyOThan][kspf:JonnyOThan]:
-  - Clone the partInfo so that changes to the internal config don't affect all instances of the same part Also fix an issue with internals that don't have crew capacity, exposed by FreeIva
+  - Clone the partInfo so that changes to the internal config don't affect all instances of the same part.
+- Extra fix from [Fix GitHub Issue 9][url:GitHubIssue9], again thanks to [JonnyOThan][kspf:JonnyOThan]:
+  - Fix an issue with internals that don't have crew capacity, exposed by FreeIva.

 ### 0.7.7 Release - BDB 1.11 Support (22nd Oct 2022)